PROVEN RESULTS

 †Median is the middle value in a set of numbers, not the average.

 ‡According to the Eastern Cooperative Oncology Group Performance Status (ECOG PS) scale.
-31% of patients had an ECOG performance status score of 1, meaning they were restricted in physically strenuous activity but ambulatory and able to carry out work of a light or sedentary nature.
+31% of patients had an ECOG PS score of 1, meaning they were restricted in physically strenuous activity but ambulatory and able to carry out work of a light or sedentary nature.

-At the time of analysis, 23% (221 out of 955) of men taking NUBEQA + hormone therapy had cancer spreading or were no longer living compared to 39% (216 out of 554) of men taking hormone therapy alone.
+At the time of analysis, 23% (221 out of 955) of men taking NUBEQA + ADT had cancer spreading or were no longer living compared to 39% (216 out of 554) of men taking ADT alone.

-In the same study, NUBEQA also helped men live longer
+In the same study, NUBEQA helped men live longer

-Men with nmCRPC who added NUBEQA to hormone therapy had a 31% lower risk of dying than men in the placebo group.
+Men who added NUBEQA to ADT had a 31% lower risk of dying than men in the placebo group.

 §Pain progression was defined as: